robintw/PandasToPowerpoint/README.md

  - df: Pandas DataFrame with the data

 Optional arguments:
+ - left: Position of the left-side of the table, either as an integer in cm, or as an instance of a pptx.util Length class (pptx.util.Inches for example).
+Defaults to 4cm.
+ - top: Position of the top of the table, takes parameters as above.
+ - width: Width of the table, takes parameters as above.
+ - height: Height of the table, takes parameters as above.
  - col_formatters: A n_columns element long list containing format specifications for each column.
  For example `['', ',', '.2']` does no special formatting for the first column, uses commas as thousands separators in the second column, and formats the third column as a float with 2 decimal places.